workwhileweb/LiteDb/README.md

 </p>

 ## Features in current pre-release:
-* Material dark and white theme
+* Material dark and white theme.
-* Open multiple databases at the same time
+* Open multiple databases at the same time.
-* View and edit multiple documents with tabbed interface
+* View and edit multiple documents with tabbed interface.
-* Document details in tree or Json
+* Document details in tree or JSON.
-* Configurable layout options
+* Configurable layout options.
-* Preview files (images and text files)
+* Preview files (images and text files).
-* Add new items to database including files
+* Add new items to database including files.
+* Export JSON.
+* Export Excel and CSV.
-* Export database documents (as JSON) and files
+* Export Files (in files collection).
-* Change password in protected databases
+* Change password in protected databases.
-* Shrink database
+* Shrink database.
 * Support for query using shell commands (WIP).
-* Portable exe (require .NET 4.6.2)
+* Portable exe (require .NET 4.6.2).

 # Download